Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Driven Rod Method for Measuring Apparent Resistivities

 The apparent resistivity for the cylinder electrodes was estimated at 81.1, 99.3, and 80.1 Ω · m.
 Correspondingly, the apparent resistivity for the horizontal electrode sections was recorded at 90.2 and 89.7 Ω·m.
-The electrode’s apparent resistivity values were determined using $\ \rho_a^{\text{turbine}} = 2 \pi r R_{FoP}^{\text{turbine}}, \Omega \$, incorporating the grounding resistance of the electrodes estimated through the low-frequency FOP method.
+The electrode’s apparent resistivity values were determined using $\ \rho_a = 2 \ \pi \ r \ R_{FoP}, \Omega \$, incorporating the grounding resistance of the electrodes estimated through the low-frequency FOP method.
 The equipment used was the digital earth meter MTR-1522.
 The instrument resolution is 0.01 Ω, and its accuracy is ± (2.0% + 20 dig).

 ### $k$ Parameter Estimation